-Out of the many valuable items appraised on the Antiques Roadshow program, a pocket watch is the highest value item from the PBS version of the show and a Faberge flower has the highest value from the BBC version.
+Out of the many valuable items appraised on the Antiques Roadshow program, an antique pocket watch is the highest value item from the PBS version of the show and a Faberge flower has the highest value from the BBC version.

 PBS - Patek Philippe Pocket Watch

 In 2004, a St. Paul, MN viewer brought a family heirloom on the show, a gold pocket watch that had originally belonged to his grandfather in 1914.
 The watch, made by the Swiss company Patek Philippe, had many complicated features and included the original box and warranty and several extra parts.
 The watch had been appraised in the past for about $6,000, so the owner was shocked to hear it valued at $250,000.
 Two years later, the watch sold at Sotheby's for even more: $1,541,212.
 The show updated its valuation accordingly.
 According to Entertainment Weekly, it's the most valuable item ever on the show.